Danilo1301/GTASA_libGiroflexVSL/README_EN.md

 * Installing the giroflex mod: https://youtu.be/4mq7lfXUUfY
 * Installing GTA SA 2.00 with original data: https://youtu.be/wT4N_NAYFOI
 * Installing the textures of the audio panel: https://youtu.be/ghzIKrxtvx4
-* Installing the retangular textures of the giroflex: https://youtu.be/A9JWQilIvYI
+* Installing the retangular lights textures: https://youtu.be/A9JWQilIvYI

 <h1>Config</h1>